Markavian/mkv25-responsive-website/site/content/games.content.md

-Showcase
+Games
 ========

-Showcase is waiting for the editor to do a write up.
+The games section is waiting for the editor to do a write up.

 ... but at least its wired in now!